Reviewed Date: 12/17/2021

 Sales Tax Revenue: How to Get Your Fair Share

 Sales tax is collected by businesses all across the state when they sell a taxable item.
 Taxable items include practically everything except professional services and labor.
 Technically, taxable items are tangible personal property, things you can touch and see.
-Periodically, businesses remit the sales tax to the state by completing a form that calculates the sales tax and sending that with a check to the department of revenue.
+Businesses remit sale tax to the Tennessee Department of Revenue by the 20th of the month following the end of the reporting period.
+Businesses are required to file this return electronically via the Department of Revenue's website at https://tntap.tn.gov/eservices.

 Cities receive a share of the state sales tax directly from the state every month based on population.
 This is often called a state “shared” revenue.
 It is also the largest of the state shared revenues, accounting for more than half of the population-based state shared revenues.